viesti/clj-ecs/README.md

 ## Architecture

-The AWS architecture is created via Terraform by two modules:
+The AWS architecture is created by Terraform modules:

 ### [common](terraform/common)